 ►Hours: 9:00 - 17:00 (office hours)

-Personally I like to explore temples that are more untouched by the mass of tourists.
-Here are a few places I think are worth visiting, and infact are far more exciting, tranquil and atmospheric than the ones above.
-These are my favourite, so get your adventure boots on!
+Personally, we like to explore temples that are more untouched by the mass of tourists.
+Here are a few places we think are worth visiting, and in fact are far more exciting, tranquil and atmospheric than the ones above.
+Here are a few of our favourite temples and shrines in Kyoto, so get your adventure boots on!

 Location: North west Kyoto - Arashiyama

 Located a few clicks north west of the Kyoto city and a 30 minute walk from Arashiyama is a pretty little Buddhist temple.
 Founded in the 8th century by Empress Shotoku, the temple is one of my favourite due to its tranquility and beauty.
 Another beautiful feature is many 'Rakan' which are little statues carved by professionals and amateurs.
 Each expressing different moods, like anger, joy, laughter, happiness etc, some of which are even holding glasses up saying cheers!
 The Rakan were carved by, and under the guidance of famous sculptor Kocho Nishimura in 1981 after a typhoon in the 50’s had heavily damaged the Temple.

 The temple is a 30 minute walk from Arashiyama station, through Arashiyama and the back streets.
 It’s a very pleasant walk and you will pass some nice little local shops, restaurants and cafes.
 The other great thing is that not many tourists know about it.

 ►Location: North Kyoto

 Kurama Dera is the main temple in the Kurama mountains, and stores some of Japan's National Treasure.
 The temple is shrouded in mystery and history and ascends up the Kurama mountain.
 This means that it is a bit of a walk up, but nothing unmanageable.
 The first 50 meters are steep but there is a tram-train that takes you up the first 50 meters.